-British military plays `Farewell to Meerut’ after 126 yrsBack
+British Military Plays `Farewell to Meerut’ after 126 Years

 A tune titled ‘Farewell to Meerut’ on the shores of England and Scotland, composed in 1886 by John Balloch in Meerut Cantonment, commonly played by bands.
 This long dead martial tune was last time played in 1890 by bagpipers here, marking the departure of 1st Battalion, King’s Own Scottish Borderers, a very old British regiment, also known as 25th Regiment of Foot, hence the name 25th King’s Own Scottish Borderers ‘Farewell to Meerut’.